For food that reflects your state's culinary culture, look no further than its best traditional restaurant

 via tripadvisor.com

-Founded in 1960 in Rehoboth Beach by then-17-year-old Dominick Pulieri, Grotto Pizza became one of the most successful pizzerias in the United States and, in 2015, earned an induction into the Pizza Hall of Fame.
+Founded in 1960 in Rehoboth Beach by then-17-year-old Dominick Pulieri, Grotto Pizza went on to become one of the most successful pizzerias in the United States, and in 2015, it was inducted into the Pizza Hall of Fame.
 Known for their swirls of sweet tomato sauce and cheddar cheese, the pies draw crowds from surrounding states and are now served up in locations throughout Delaware, Maryland and Pennsylvania.
-It might not be as famous as a New York slice, but it’s certainly some of America’s best pizza.
+It might not be as famous as a New York slice, but it’s undoubtedly some of America’s best pizza.

 The Columbia Restaurant